Developing Solar Innovation

 When it comes to solar power and its applications, we can certainly say that we live in exciting, innovative times.

 One of the events we like to follow is the Solar Decathlon–both the U.S. competition and the International event.
-In September, we’ll be posting news of the latest winner.
-Until then, we thought you might feel inspired by Virginia Tech’s LUMENHAUS.
+We thought you might feel inspired by Virginia Tech’s LUMENHAUS.
 The project, which began in 2002, is the collaborative effort of students and professors from several academic departments.
 The design is BauHaus-inspired and a technological masterpiece that takes full advantage of natural light, solar power and rainwater for potable uses.

 This project, which ranked fourth in the U.S. competition in 2009 and won International honors in Madrid in 2010, combines SMART living, RESPONSIVE living, GREEN living, COMFORTABLE and PAVILION living.
 You can watch Virginia Tech’s videos designed to let you experience the house from the inside out.